estellechoi/fractional/README.md

 # Fractional

-ERC20 token project for fractional ownership of NTFs
+ERC20 token project for fractional ownership of NFTs

 <br />